open-webrtc-toolkit/owt-client-native/talk/woogeen/docs/cpp/cpp.md

 The Intel CS for WebRTC Client SDK for Windows supports Windows 7 and later versions.

 # Getting started {#section3}
-The release package includes two sample applications to get you started quickly with the SDK.
+The release package includes one sample application to get you started quickly with the SDK.
 The following three static libraries are provided in the SDK along with their respective headers:

 - woogeen.lib - this library includes all the WebRTC features.